OmarStewey/serverless-class/10_SSM Parameter Store/README.md

 That way, when we create a new `dev-yan` stage, we can still use the same SSM parameters from the `dev` stage (assuming that's the one we want to use).

-Luckily for us, the Serverless framework supports custom parameters, see official documentation [here](https://www.serverless.com/framework/docs/guides/parameters) for more details.
+Luckily for us, the Serverless framework supports custom parameters, see the official documentation [here](https://www.serverless.com/framework/docs/guides/parameters) for more details.

 1. Open `serverless.yml` and add the following to `provider.environment`: